ucrcsedept/course-support/module-2/module2.md

 Now, you have a fully configured workspace on VSCode while connected to school servers!

+In order to close the connection, click the bottom left corner (it should say `SSH: cs10b.cs.ucr.edu`).
+It should pull up the command palette, and to exit, press "Close remote connection".

 ## Working on a Remote Server

+Everything you have done in the previous parts can now be done using the terminal or the graphical interface of VSCode, whichever you prefer.

 Open a folder using Ctrl+O / Cmd+O. This should default to your home directory (the one using your cs username).
 Once you open it, you should see the directories and files you made earlier.
 We will be making a simple Person class to demonstrate how to work with multiple files and directories.
 In each of the following files, paste the following code into each respective file.